ncatlab/nlab-content/pages/2/2/3/0/322/content.md

 $$F(k) \otimes F(n_1) \otimes F(n_2) \otimes \cdots \otimes F(n_k) \to F(n_1 + \ldots + n_k)$$
 [which we think of as the result of plugging the outputs of operations $\theta_1, \ldots, \theta_k$ into a $k$-ary operation $\theta$, to produce a new operation $\theta \circ (\theta_1 \otimes \ldots \otimes \theta_k)$].

-These data are subject to obvious identities such as associativity of composition, unit laws, and compatibility of composition with symmetric group actions.
+These data are subject to obvious identities such as [[associativity]] and [[unitality]] of composition, and compatibility of composition with symmetric group actions.
 For example, the unit laws say that the evident composite

 $$F(n) \cong I \otimes F(n) \stackrel{e \otimes 1}{\to} F(1) \otimes F(n) \stackrel{comp}{\to} F(n)$$